top of page

 We had very ambitious commercial goals and that meant we had to have a truly agile approach to delivering new features.
 This was an interesting challenge as I had to create a long term plan and vision for a feature but work together with the PM and Tech Lead to plan how we could deliver it in a quick and iterative way.

-(Left) Kick-off workshop mapping out our initial assumptions about a "Templating" feature.
+Left – Kick-off workshop mapping out our initial assumptions about a "Templating" feature.

-(Right) Card sorting session with one of our potential enterprise customers.
+Right – Card sorting session with one of our potential enterprise customers.

 Plan International & Futurice

-UK & Bangladesh • June – December 2018
+B2B • June – December 2018

 Non-Profit